 As a registered tax practitioner, you play a significant role in influencing and supporting the tax system.
-It is therefore very important for you to keep your personal tax obligations up to date in line with community expectations and taxation laws.
+It is very important for you to keep your personal tax obligations up to date in line with community expectations and taxation laws.

 In addition to your obligations under the taxation laws generally, the Code of Professional Conduct (Code) requires you to comply with the taxation laws in the conduct of your personal affairs (Code item 2).

-You need to make sure your personal tax affairs, including those of related entities, are in order, including:
+You must make sure your personal tax affairs, including those of related entities, are in order, such as:

-- paying your tax bill or coming to an arrangement with the Commissioner of Taxation to pay amounts owing.
+- paying your tax bill or coming to an arrangement with the Australian Taxation Office to pay amounts owing.

-If we find that you have failed to comply with your personal tax obligations (including those of related entities), the Board Conduct Committee may decide that you have breached the Code and impose a sanction.
-The range of sanctions include:
+If we find that you have failed to comply with your personal tax obligations (including those of related entities), the Board Conduct Committee (BCC) may decide that you have breached Code item 2 and impose a sanction which may include:

-- issuing you with a formal written caution, and/or
+- issuing you with a formal written caution

-- issuing an order that you must comply with, or
+- issuing an order that you must comply with

 - terminating your registration.

 We ask you to declare if you have any outstanding personal tax obligations in your registration renewal and annual declaration forms.